OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 ```
 <!--partial-end-->

-### Step 4: Send Transmission Requests with Inventory
+### Step 4: Send User Id and Preferences in Transmission Requests

-Once the Seeds are generated (one per Addressable Content), the Ad Server
+Once the Seeds are generated (one per ad slot), the Publisher
-shares the PAF Data via Transmissions with placement data to
+shares the Seeds via Transmissions with placement data to
-Contracting Parties.
+SSP.
 In the case of an existing custom communication
 (a.k.a not OpenRTB), Transmission Requests must be included in the existing
 communication and bound structurally or by references to the data of the
 impressions (also named Addressable Content).
 One Transmission Requests